kasra-eshaghi/blog/_hardware/slip-angle-sensor.markdown

 ---
 title: "Slip-Angle Sensor for the University of Toronto Formula Racing Team"
-excerpt: "A vehicle's slip-angle plays an important role in the perfomance of its dynamics.
+excerpt: "A vehicle's slip-angle plays an important role in the performance of its dynamics.
 In this project, I worked with a team of engineers on the development of a slip-angle sensor for the University of Toronto Formula Racing Team."
 ---
 <style>
 p {